hapax/hapax.github.io/_posts/2020-08-06-eratosthenes.md

   Eratosthenes performed a single experiment.
 At noon on the summer solstice, he measured the shadow of a vertical rod in Alexandria.
   He found it was roughly $1/8$ of the length of the rod.
-Simple trigonometry shows this is enough to estimate the radius of the earth!
+This is enough to estimate the radius of the earth!

 <figure>
     <div style="text-align:center"><img src